Chimney Sweep Costs

 What's Involved in a Chimney Sweep?

-Below you will find a guide on how to sweep a chimney:
+Below you will find a guide on what's involved in a standard chimney sweeping process:

-The contractor on the roof will then continue using the brush to clean further down the chimney until the brush won't go any further.
+- Cleaning - The contractor will access the roof and use a chimney brush to clean the flue, while a vacuum outside collects any soot.
+They continue brushing down the chimney until the brush won’t go further.

 Can I Sweep a Chimney Myself?